newyork167/glint/Readme.md

 This also adds in ImGUI for adding gui configurations quickly and easily along with many other useful libraries!

 ### TODO
-- I still need to update the shader symlink for debug mode on OS X/Linux.
-- Add in native project format for visual studio?
+- Add in native project format generator for visual studio?
+- Add in test scene with more complex geometry
+- Add a branch for Vulkan (maybe another repo would be better)

 ## Getting Started
 Download cmake: [cmake](http://www.cmake.org/download/)